 Dr Duckworth, an associate professor of soil biogeochemistry in the Crop and Soil sciences department, will join his longtime RTI collaborator, James Harrington in analytical sciences.
 They will study how minerals produced by microorganisms affect the fate and transport of environmental contaminants, including arsenic and pesticides used to combat the mosquito that carries the Zika virus.

-Head, Crop Science and Soil Science
+Merger of Crop Science and Soil Science departments

-July 1, 2016 the merger of Crop Science and Soil Science into a single department becomes official, but our departments have collaborated on preeminent research studies for decades.
+On July 1, 2016 the merger of Crop Science and Soil Science into a single department becomes official, but our departments have collaborated on preeminent research studies for decades.
 More in-depth articles about individual studies to come, but even a quick non-inclusive overview is impressive in scope.
 In addition to studies in bioenergy sources as well as microbial research, our Crop-Soil collaborative studies are addressing some of the most pressing issues our world faces today:

 - Protecting NC crops affected by the Dan River coal ash spill

 - Developing high tech solutions to measure greenhouse gas emission

 - Assessing organic farming’s role in reducing greenhouse gas emissions

 - Determining most effective and cost efficient crop production resources